 The Psychology Licensing Law provides for the licensure and regulation of psychologists by the Board of Psychology.
 The law defines the practice of psychology as rendering or offering to render, for a fee, psychological services involving the application of psychological principles and methods, including the diagnosis, prevention, and treatment of psychological problems and emotional and mental disorders.
-The law prohibits unlicensed persons from practicing psychology, and but authorizes unlicensed persons, including credentialed psychometrists, who meet certain requirements and do not provide psychological services to the public for a-fee fee, to perform limited psychological functions or activities of a psychological nature, as specified.
+The law prohibits unlicensed persons from practicing psychology, but authorizes unlicensed persons, including credentialed psychometrists, psychological assistants who meet certain requirements and do not provide psychological services to the public for a fee, to perform limited psychological functions or activities of a psychological nature, as specified. functions.
 The law requires applicants for licensure to, among other things, engage in at least 2 years of supervised professional experience under the direction of a licensed psychologist and authorizes an applicant who obtains this experience in the United States to send verification of the experience directly to the board if the supervising licensed psychologist fails to submit the verification within 30 days of receiving a request from the applicant, as specified.
-The law requires the board to establish qualifications by regulation for supervising licensed psychologists and to review and approve applicants on a case-by-case basis.
+The law requires the board to establish qualifications by regulation for supervising licensed psychologists and to review and approve applicants for the position of supervising psychologist on a case-by-case basis.
 The law provides that a violation of any of its provisions is a misdemeanor.

-This bill would expand the definition of the practice of psychology, and narrow remove the reference to fees for services from the definition of the practice of psychology, thereby expanding that definition.
+This bill would remove the reference to fees for services from the definition of the practice of psychology, thereby expanding that definition.
 The bill would further modify that definition to specify that the application of psychological principles and methods includes assessment, diagnosis, prevention, treatment, and intervention to increase effective functioning of individuals, groups, and organizations.
-The bill would revise the above-described authorization authorizations for specified unlicensed persons to provide psychological services, by removing references to a fee. perform limited psychological functions or activities of a psychological nature to prohibit services to the public, except as specified, without reference to a fee.
+The bill would revise the above-described-authorizations for specified unlicensed persons to perform limited psychological functions or activities of a psychological nature authorization for psychological assistants to prohibit services to the public, except as specified, without reference to a fee.
 The bill would eliminate that authorization for credentialed psychometrists.

-The bill would specify that the application of psychological principles and methods instead includes assessment, diagnosis, prevention, treatment, and intervention in order to increase effective functioning.
-The bill would instead require the supervisor a supervising licensed psychologist to submit verification of the experience to the trainee in a manner prescribed by the board, and would authorize the board to establish alternative procedures for obtaining the necessary documentation if the supervisor supervising licensed psychologist fails to provide that verification.
-The bill would make that failure, absent good cause, unprofessional conduct.
-The bill would eliminate the requirement that the board review and approve applicants on a case-by-case basis.
+The bill would instead revise that experience verification procedure to require a supervising licensed psychologist to submit verification of the experience to the trainee in a manner prescribed by the board, and would authorize the board to establish alternative procedures for obtaining the necessary documentation if the supervising licensed psychologist fails to provide that verification. verification in a timely manner.
+The bill would make that failure, the failure to provide verification to the board upon request, absent good cause, unprofessional conduct.
+The bill would eliminate the requirement that the board review and approve applicants for the position of supervising psychologist on a case-by-case basis.
 The bill would also make technical and conforming changes.
-By expanding the scope of a crime, this bill would impose a statemendated local program.
+By expanding the scope of a crime, this bill would impose a state-mandated local program.